 What can you do to deepen your trust in God as the Most High who will protect you?
 (Read Psalm 78 and see how the Israelites did this.)

 How has God delivered you from calamities in the past?

 What characteristics of God comfort your soul the most?
-Take some time to list them out and how they provide comfort to you.
+Take some time to list them and how they provide comfort to you.